Jonitr0/WarnoModEditor/resources/markdown/Help_NdfEditor.md

 The *replace* button (**Ctrl+R**) allows you to replace either the next or all occurrences of the text in the find bar with that in the replace bar.

 You can duplicate the current selection, or current line of nothing is selected, by pressing **Ctrl+D**.
 You can also insert a Warno-formatted GUID at the current cursor position with **Ctrl+U**.
-Both of these actions are also accessible via the context menu (right click).
+To insert a string token of a previously added string, press **Ctrl+K**.
+These actions are also accessible via the context menu (right click).